 Most phonological research is actually corpus linguistics.
 This claim may sound odd, given that it is still relatively rare for theoretical phonologists to employ the sort of quantitative methods associated with corpus analysis (e.g. Frisch et al. 2004, Uffmann 2006).
-But think of the typical "problem set" in phonology class: the data aren't elicited native-speaker judgments of novel forms, as in syntax, but fixed sets of lexical items or phrases, usually taken from dictionaries.
-These data sets are corpora, since they are preexisting rather than generated through experimental manipulation.
-Phonologists have much to gain from experiments, whether they involve native-speaker judgments (e.g. Frisch and Zawaydeh 2001), phonetic measurements (e.g. Port and Leary 2005), or something else (e.g. Ohala 1986), but most phonological argumentation is still built on the reasonable assumption that corpus patterns reveal something about the mental grammar that went into producing them.
+But think of the typical "problem set" in a phonology class: the data are not native-speaker judgments of novel forms, as in syntax, but fixed sets of lexical items, usually taken from linguist-compiled word lists.
+These data sets are corpora, in the sense that they are preexisting rather than generated through experimental manipulation (properly speaking, they are databases, summarizing data from corpora of fluent speech and quasi-experimental native-speaker elicitation).
+Phonologists have much to gain from experiments (see Hammond's contributions to this volume), whether they involve native-speaker judgments (e.g. Frisch and Zawaydeh 2001), phonetic measurements (e.g. Port and Leary 2005), or something else (e.g. Ohala 1986), and for phrasal phonology there has long been a tradition of analyzing productively generated forms, just as in syntax (e.g. Selkirk 1972).
+Yet the study of lexical phonology, which has played a key role in phonological research, especially since Chomsky and Halle (1968), relies heavily on the assumption that lexical patterns reveal something about the mental grammar that went into producing them.

-Despite the predominance of dictionary data in phonological research, there is still some confusion over how corpus-based arguments should work in the study of grammar.
-In this chapter I hope to clarify the logic underlying phonological argumentation from dictionaries, and then show how the logic can be formalized as a set of simple computerized procedures.
-Unlike several recent attempts to automate phonological grammar analysis (e.g. Tesar and Smolensky 1998, Boersma and Hayes 2001, Hayes and Wilson to appear, Pater et al. 2007a), my proposal is not a learning algorithm.
+Despite the importance of lexical data in phonological research, there is still some confusion over how corpus-based arguments should work in the study of grammar.
+In this chapter I hope to clarify the logic underlying phonological argumentation from word lists, and then show how the logic can be formalized as a set of simple computerized procedures.
+Unlike several recent attempts to automate phonological grammar analysis (e.g. Tesar and Smolensky 1998, Boersma and Hayes 2001, Hayes and Wilson 2008, Pater et al. 2007a, Coetzee and Pater 2008), my proposal is not a learning algorithm.
 Instead, it is meant as a tool for testing the statistical reliability of hypothesized grammars proposed as part of a traditional phonological analysis.
-Thus my proposal is intended to build on and clarify traditional methods, rather than representing a new theory of phonological competence or performance.
+Thus my proposal is intended to build on and clarify traditional methods, rather than representing a new theory of phonological competence or